perryabdulkadir/World_Weather_Analysis/README.md

 ![gmaps_api.PNG](Resources/gmaps_api.PNG)

-After exporting the resulting data frame with the city as the index, I wrote a function that filled each map marker with information about the hotel.
+After exporting the [resulting data frame](https://github.com/perryabdulkadir/World_Weather_Analysis/blob/main/Vacation_Itinerary/WeatherPy_vacation.csv) to .csv with the city as the index, I wrote a function that filled each map marker with information about the hotel.

 ![marker_text.PNG](Resources/marker_text.PNG)